 An appeal is not a re-trial of the case.
 You will not be allowed to call witnesses to testify or present evidence before this panel of judges.
 Instead, the appellate court will review the entire record of the trial: the transcript of the trial and any exhibits that were entered into evidence during the trial.
 In short, if something did not come out during the trial, it will not be part of the appeal.

-The Court of Special Appeals also will not issue a new decision based on its review of the trial transcript and other evidence.
+The Appellate Court of Maryland also will not issue a new decision based on its review of the trial transcript and other evidence.
 The appellate court’s review of the record is to determine whether the trial court made incorrect findings of fact, committed legal error, either in the trial process or in application of the law, or abused its discretion.
 In other words, the appellate court is not deciding whether the trial court’s ruling is correct, but rather whether the ruling was reached in a way that was according to the law.
 In some rare cases, the appellate court will base its decision only on the record and the written briefs without hearing oral argument from the attorneys representing the parties on appeal.

 If the appellate court does find that the trial court committed an error, or an abuse of discretion, it will usually remand (send back) the case to the trial court to correct the error.
 Depending on how serious the error was, the appellate court may order the trial court to modify its original order, reconsider the facts, or take additional evidence.